Golf and hockey have such a strong physical connection. It’s a great “transition” sport in the off-season.

 When I speak of transition, I’m referring to finding ways to remain athletic, while also shifting the paradigm of off-ice training.
 Preparation for intense training also requires a high level of recovery.
 Golf is athletic, but not so physically demanding that your body is prevented from recovery.
 It’s actually counterintuitive to do nothing during the transition phase of your training.
 Cardiovascular levels drop considerably fast if you allow yourself to be inactive.
 Golf happens to be exactly that: a great way to remain active.
 And as you can see, golf and hockey are intertwined.

 Forget about last season; it’s in the past.
 Focus on your mental state, and prepare your mind and body for the next season properly.
 Always remain active by focusing energy on your athleticism.
 Get on the range or course and focus on lowering your handicap.
 Your hockey game will be better for it.

 Christopher Costa owns and operates Assist Performance, based in Philadelphia, Pa. aP takes strength & conditioning to the next level, and specializes in ice hockey and golf.
 He previously interned with the Philadelphia Flyers during the 2013-2014 season.
 Chris is slated to spend some time this summer under the New York Islanders organization.

-Twenty-two years of ice hockey experience has allowed Chris to develop the talent, necessary education, and a forward thinking process that is sure to enhance athletic potential.
-If you or your child are interested in NCAA Division 1, Tier 1 Junior A, Major Junior, or simply strive to be the best in your league, please visit assistperformance.com.
+Over twenty-two years of ice hockey experience has allowed Chris to develop the talent, necessary education, and a forward thinking process that is sure to enhance athletic potential.
+For more information on golf and fitness, see this article on Golf Training at Sports Fitness Advisor.